lynnfaraday/aresmush.com/_root/tutorials/manage/upgrades.md

 ## Updating Your Own Fork

-If you have your own GitHub fork, you can update it to get the latest code from the main Ares repository.
+If you are making custom code changes and have your own GitHub fork, you'll need to update your fork to get the latest code from the main Ares repository.
 See [upgrading forks](/tutorials/code/git#upgrade).
-It's never too late to create your own [custom GitHub fork](/tutorials/code/git) to have a place to backup and track changes to your game code.
-[Ask for help](/feedback) if you get stuck.

 ## Upgrade While Running